youurayy/redisclient/readme.md

         console.log(err.stack || err);
     });

-    // acces to the redis lib:
+    // access to the redis lib:
     redis.redis.get('key', function(err, val) { .... });

     // you can also query the status at any time: